Nathan-Vandevoort/ENVY/README.md

 ![HDA file layout](https://github.com/user-attachments/assets/2f66b48e-233b-4725-ac08-81fcf8c80d4e)

 The NV_jobSubmitter HDA is the important one.
 The NVcache HDA is simply a normal file cache HDA with the job submitter wrapped inside of it (it also does some USD prep stuff).
 The job submitter is your bridge from houdini to envy.
 It is capable of issuing: Render, Cache, and Simulation jobs.
-Here is how you use it!
+Here's how you use it!

-## Requirements
-Envy was built for the Gnomon campus and such has no gaurentee to work in other environments without some customization.
-Here are the major requirements:
-- Some sort of network attached storage drive/partition which is unique to each user
-- Some sort of network attached storage which all users have access to
-- User's machines must be running Windows
-- At least Python 3.10 on User's machines
-- All User machines must be on the same LAN

-## Resources
-I created a discord servers for users to get in touch with me and report bugs.
-Feel free to [join](https://discord.gg/r259susGAS)!
+#### Job Submitter Rendering

+To render with the job submitter simply drag and drop your rop node (will work for OUT context rops as well as solaris USD render ROP) into the `Render Node` parameter and click `Set From Node` (This pattern exists for all of the job types).
+You can edit the all the parameters values if needed!
+Click write job and accept the save pop-up.

+### Job Submitter Caching / Simulation

+To Cache you simply drag and drop your file node into the `File Cache Node` parameter and click `Set From Node`

 ## Glossary
 ### batch size